burnol-math/irwin/README.md

 You will find at [arXiv:burnol](https://arxiv.org/search/?searchtype=author&query=Burnol%2C+J) some further manuscripts related to this topic, as well as earlier papers doing fancy mathematics on some other topics.
-For fancier earlier mathematics still, the links are not yet public.
+Fancier mathematics of those times is not yet public.

 TODO: perhaps add some additional bibliographical references and do the fancier earlier mathematics at long last.